 - Full fat coconut milk in your coffee, tea and/or smoothies

-- Organic, nitrate and gluten free bacon
+- Organic, nitrate-free and gluten-free bacon

-- Cold Pressed and organic olive or coconut oil in cooked or baked goods
+- Cold-Pressed and organic olive or coconut oil in cooked or baked goods

-- Grass fed ghee instead of butter (less inflammatory)
+- Grass-fed ghee instead of butter (less inflammatory)

-- Fatty cuts of organic and pasture raised meats and eggs
+- Fatty cuts of organic and pasture-raised meats and eggs

 I always fill up on fat before I hit a holiday party. or aim to eat the fattiest snacks while I’m there, to keep my hormones happy and my hunger under control.